DioxusLabs/docsite/docs-src/0.4/en/contributing/index.md

  cargo new --bin demo
 ```

-- Add the dioxus dependencies for your rust crate (new/existing):
+- Add the dioxus dependencies for your rust crate (new/existing) in cargo.toml:

 ```sh
   dioxus = { path = "<path to forked dioxus project>/dioxus/packages/dioxus/" }